jonvw28/kew_grasses/README.md

 ![alt text][img3]

-Thus the model is parameterised by the the coefficients of the efficieny term, and the theoretical total number of species:
+Thus the model is parameterised by the the coefficients of the efficiency term, and the theoretical total number of species:

 ![alt text][img4]